 Food packaging contains a wealth of information to help you decide which foods to choose to maintain a healthy lifestyle.
-While we often may focus on nutrition facts and ingredients, there’s another piece of information that helps us decide on which foods we choose: product dates.
+While we often may focus on nutrition facts and ingredients, there’s another piece of information on food products that has been gaining a lot more attention: product dates.

 There are two types of dating that usually are displayed on a food product: "Open Dating" and "Closed Dating."

-- "Open Dating" is a calendar date that helps stores determine how long to display a product.
-It also helps the purchaser decide when to purchase or use the product by for best quality.
+- "Open Dating" is a calendar date that helps stores determine how long to display a product on its shelves.
+It also helps the purchaser decide when to buy or use the product by for best quality.
 In addition to the open date, there must be a phrase such as "sell by" or "use by" to explain the meaning of the date.
 These are found primarily on perishable foods such as meat and dairy products.

-Except for infant formulas, product dates are not expiration dates.
-They indicate when a product should be used for best quality.
-The terms "sell by," "best by" and "use by," may give you a reference for how long a food might last but learning more about the difference between these terms can help reduce the amount of food waste in the home and improve your food safety knowledge.
+Except for infant formulas, product dates are not expiration dates and are not required.
+When a manufacturer chooses to include a date, they indicate when a product should be used for best quality.
+The terms "sell by," "best by," "best if used by/before” and “freeze-by" may give you a reference for how long a food might last but learning more about the difference between these terms can help reduce the amount of food waste in the home and improve your food safety knowledge.

 - Stores use "Sell By" dates to determine when to sell an item by.
 This is not a safety deadline but may indicate products that have been sitting on the shelf longer.